younger-1/emacs/readme.md

 - cursor line at screen bottom after jump
 - help buffer for elisp function: face/color for parameters
 - add-to-list: add existing element, not added at the beginning of the list
+- In addition to consult-fd/consult-find, search for files with ripgrep